vecisf/SU-CompBio.github.io/course.md

 ### Homework

-Homework deadline is 24:00, 20<sup>th</sup> of October.
+Homework deadline is 24:00, 3<sup>rd</sup> of November.
 We will discuss them next time.

 ## Week 9 - 6<sup>th</sup> of November - Miklós Cserző